-Whilst uncertainty therefore exists in relation to the impacts of some policy measures on PM emissions, the overall anticipated trend for the occurrence of PM in the UK is one of decline.
-Monitoring of resultant PM concentrations (PM{10} and $PM{2.5}$) therefore provide a valuable evidence-base to support UK policy on whether declining trends in emissions is results in concurrent improvements in PM concentrations.
-Analysis of annual mean PM{10} and $PM{2.5}$ trends over the period 2000 - 2007 indicates that this anticipated decline in PM levels is not arising, when based on gravimetric filter mass samplers.
+The UK Air Quality Strategy (2007) sets out UK Government policy on the improvement of air quality across the UK.
+Consequently, the anticipated trend for the occurrence of Particulate Matter (PM) in the UK is one of decline.
+Monitoring of resultant PM concentrations (PM{10} and $PM{2.5}$) therefore provide a valuable evidence-base to support UK policy on whether declining trends in emissions results in concurrent improvements in PM concentrations.

+Analysis of annual mean PM{10} and $PM{2.5}$ trends over the period 2000 - 2007 indicates that this anticipated decline in PM levels is not occuring, when based on gravimetric filter mass samplers.
 This observation conflicts with previous trends reported by the UK Air Quality Expert Group in their 2005 report entitled "Particulate Matter in the United Kingdom" based on previously reported TEOM methods.

-Of particular note in the trend of gravimetric PM measurements is the apparent increase in PM concentrations in the last two years.
+Of particular note in the trend of gravimetric PM measurements is the apparent increase in PM concentrations in 2006 and 2007.
 This forms the primary focus of this report in relation to in-depth analysis.

 Collocation of different monitoring methods at a number of sites provides for a comparison of gravimetric filter-based methods with EU reference method equivalent data acquired through non-gravimetric methods.
-Results at Auchencorth Moss in Scotland, where levels of PM are expected to be very low, indicate that an over-estimation in PM{10} levels in September 2007 in an order of three times.
-Elsewhere, comparisons of filter-based gravimetric methods show less discrepancy but support the notion that measurements undertaken by the Partisol 2025 method lead to an over-estimation of PM{10} levels during both summer (August 2007) and in winter (December 2006).
+Such comparisons provide for re-assurance in monitoring methods or, conversely, give rise to discrepancies that require further investigation.
+In the case of the current work, comparison between EU compliant non-gravimetric methods with gravimetric methods at Auchencorth Moss in Scotland (where levels of PM are expected to be very low), indicate that gravimetric methods lead to an over-estimation in PM{10} levels in September 2007, by a magnitude of three times.
+Elsewhere, comparisons of filter-based gravimetric methods with non-gravimetric methods show less discrepancy but support the notion that measurements undertaken by the gravimetric methods (in this case by the Partisol 2025) lead to an over-estimation of PM{10} levels during both summer (August 2007) and in winter (December 2006).